appium/appium-inspector/README.md

   </tr>
 </table>

+> [!NOTE]
+>
+> We may remove cloud providers if they no longer work properly with this inspector, as there is no compatibility.

 ## Reporting Issues

 If you run into a problem, first check whether you can reproduce it _without_ the Inspector, by using a different Appium client.